daormar/thot/README.md

 Daniel Ortiz-Martínez, Francisco Casacuberta.
 *"The New Thot Toolkit for Fully Automatic and Interactive Statistical Machine Translation"*.
-14th Annual Meeting of the European Association for Computational Linguistics: System Demonstrations, Gothenburg, Sweden, April 2014. pp. 45-48.
+In Proc. of the European Association for Computational Linguistics (EACL): System Demonstrations, Gothenburg, Sweden, April 2014. pp. 45-48.

 Here is a BiBTeX entry: